willhowes/makers_portfolio_and_notes/week_2.md

 ### Wednesday

 ### Tuesday
 1. Learn about Polymorphism.
-Attempt the skills workshop
+Attempt the skills workshop.
+* Achieved by:
+ * Read up about the subject and having it explained by a coach and discussing with peers.
+An excellent example provided by a peer https://github.com/willhowes/animal_polymorphism

 2. Learn more about Domain Modelling
+* Achieved by:
+ * Attending and learning at the skills workshop and putting this into practice on these praticals:

 BONUS: Gave and received feedback on pairing session in the afternoon.